basp/oni/README.md

 At this point you can boot up another telnet client and `connect Mistress`.

+### Inspecting Oni state
 For fun, try executing `;tv:start().` from your telnet client (when connected).
 This will bootup the table viewer on the server!
 You can use the table viewer to view the ETS `connections` table that holds all the active players and their connections.
 Or you can use it to view the Mnesia `object` table to view all objects Oni knows about.

+## Basic verbs
+Oni supports a few basic verbs (in the `test` module) that you can use right now.
+If you are in the same room as another player you can `say` stuff:

+    > say How are you doing?
+    Wizard asks, "How are you doing?"

+There is also a shortcut with the `'' prefix:

+    > 'Looking good!
+    Wizard exclaims, "Looking good!"
+    > 'Glad to hear that.
+    Wizard says, "Glad to hear that."

+Note that the `say` command checks whether you're asking, exclaiming or just saying something depending on the final character of your message.

+You can also emote things:

+    > :grins and dances around the room, "Murder!"
+    Wizard dances grins and dances around the room, "Murder!"

+It works like say but it doesn't prefix the output like a quotation.